camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 - If Connector execution is successful and **Activation condition** was met, the offset is committed.
 - If **Activation condition** was not met, the offset is also committed to prevent consuming the same message twice.
-- If Connector execution fails due to an unexpected error (e.g. Zeebe is unavailable), the offset is not committed.
+- If Connector execution fails due to an unexpected error (for example, Zeebe is unavailable), the offset is not committed.

 ### What lifecycle does the Kafka Consumer Connector have?

-The Kafka Consumer Connector is a long-running Connector that is activated when the process is deployed and deactivated when the process is un-deployed or overwritten by a new version.
+The Kafka Consumer Connector is a long-running Connector that is activated when the process is deployed, and deactivated when the process is undeployed or overwritten by a new version.

 </TabItem>